An enumeration of 1-perfect ternary codes: Codes of rank +1

-\begin{corollary} Every two $\vc\mu$-components $K_{\vc\mu}$ and $K'_{\vc\mu}$ from Theorem~\ref{th:q3r1} are obtained from each other by a sequence of two-coordinate switchings. \end{corollary} \begin{proof} By Theorem~\ref{th:q3r1}, the $\vc\mu$-components $K_{\vc\mu}$ and $K'_{\vc\mu}$ are constructed from some $(n-1)/3$-ary quasigroups $\lambda$ and $\lambda'$ of order $3$.
-By Lemma~\ref{l:qua-swi}, it is sufficient to prove the claim for two quasigroups that are obtained from each other by the transformation $\gamma_{i,a}$, for some $i\in \{0,\ldots,(n-4)/3\}$ and $a\in\{0,1,2\}$.
+\begin{corollary} Every two different $\vc\mu$-components~$K_{\vc\mu}$ and~$K'_{\vc\mu}$ satisfying, for a given~$\mu$, the conclusion of Theorem~\ref{th:q3r1} are obtained from each other by a sequence of two-coordinate switchings. \end{corollary} \begin{proof} By Theorem~\ref{th:q3r1}, the $\vc\mu$-components~$K_{\vc\mu}$ and~$K'_{\vc\mu}$ are constructed from some $(n-1)/3$-ary quasigroups~$\lambda$ and~$\lambda'$ of order~$3$.
+By Lemma~\ref{l:qua-swi}, it is sufficient to prove the claim for two quasigroups that are obtained from each other by the transformation~$\gamma_{i,a}$, for some $i\in \{0,\ldots,(n-4)/3\}$ and $a\in\{0,1,2\}$.
 Without loss of generality, assume $i=0$.
+Consider two subcases.

-Subcase $a=0$.
-An arbitrary word from $K_{\vc\mu}$ has the form
+\emph{Subcase $a=0$.} An arbitrary word from~$K_{\vc\mu}$ has the form

-After transforming $(z_0,\ldots,z_{(n-4)/3})$ with $\gamma_{0,0}$, the value of the $1$st coordinate turns from $x_0+z_0$ to $x_0-z_0$, and the value of the $2$nd coordinate turns from $x_0-z_0+\mu_0$ to $x_0+z_0+\mu_0$.
+After transforming $(z_0,\ldots,z_{(n-4)/3})$ with~$\gamma_{0,0}$, the value of the $1$st coordinate turns from $x_0+z_0$ to $x_0-z_0$, and the value of the $2$nd coordinate turns from $x_0-z_0+\mu_0$ to $x_0+z_0+\mu_0$.
 This is the same as permuting these two coordinates and adding $(0,-\mu_0,\mu_0,0,\ldots,0)$, which is a $\{1,2\}$-switching by the definition.

-Subcase $a=1$ (similarly, $a=2$).
-After transforming $(z_0,\ldots,z_{(n-4)/3})$ with $\gamma_{0,1}$, the value of the $1$st coordinate turns from $x_0+z_0$ to $x_0-z_0+2$, and the value of the $2$nd coordinate turns from $x_0-z_0$ to $x_0+z_0+1$.
+\emph{Subcase $a=1$ (similarly, $a=2$).} After transforming $(z_0,\ldots,z_{(n-4)/3})$ with~$\gamma_{0,1}$, the value of the $1$st coordinate turns from $x_0+z_0$ to $x_0-z_0+2$, and the value of the $2$nd coordinate turns from $x_0-z_0$ to $x_0+z_0+1$.
 This is the same as permuting these two coordinates and adding $(0,2-\mu_0,1+\mu_0,0,\ldots,0)$, which is again a $\{1,2\}$-switching. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{th:swi}] Utilizing the characterization in Theorem~\ref{th:q3r1}, for the identity $\psi$ the claim follows from Corollary~\ref{c:comp-swi}.
-It remains to observe that the action of an arbitrary $\psi$ can be replaced by a sequence of two-coordinate switchings. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{th:swi}] Utilizing the characterization in Theorem~\ref{th:q3r1}, we see that for the identity~$\psi$ the claim follows from Corollary~\ref{c:comp-swi}.
+It remains to observe that the action of an arbitrary~$\psi$ can be represented as a sequence of two-coordinate switchings. \end{proof}